Amicus Therapeutics Inc. (FOLD)'s Financial Results Comparing With AgeX Therapeutics Inc. (NYSEAMERICAN:AGE) | New Business Observer

 |0.00

 Amicus Therapeutics Inc. and AgeX Therapeutics Inc. has shares owned by institutional investors as follows: 0% and 23.5%.
-0.9% are Amicus Therapeutics Inc.’s share owned by insiders.
-Comparatively, 0.2% are AgeX Therapeutics Inc.’s share owned by insiders.
+About 0.9% of Amicus Therapeutics Inc.’s share are owned by insiders.
+Insiders Comparatively, owned 0.2% of AgeX Therapeutics Inc. shares.

 Performance